 St. Petersburg College

 Average Net Price

 Established in 1927, St. Petersburg College is the first two-year college in the state of Florida.
-And while many community colleges only offer associate degrees, this institution is the first to also offer bachelor’s degrees.
+While many community colleges only offer associate degrees, this institution is the first to also offer bachelor’s degrees.
 More than 20,000 students are currently enrolled in online courses at St. Petersburg.

 St. Petersburg offers a Bachelor of Applied Science in health services administration.
 Unlike many of the other degrees on this list, this program is geared toward students with previous professional experience in health services.
 Rather than helping graduates secure their first job, its goal is to help students take the next step in their careers, advancing to a managerial role, for example.

-To earn this degree, students complete 120 credit hours, including general education requirements, major courses, and subplan credits.
-St. Petersburg’s subplans allow students to specialize their course of study based on their professional backgrounds and goals.
+To earn this degree, students complete 120 credit hours, including general education requirements, major courses, and sub plan credits.
+St. Petersburg’s subplans allow students to specialize in their course of study based on their professional backgrounds and goals.
 There are six subplans in areas such as compliance and security, public relations and marketing, and respiratory care.